GoogleChrome/web.dev/src/site/content/en/payments/android-payment-app-developers-guide/index.md

     <source src="https://storage.googleapis.com/web-dev-assets/payments/native-payment-app.webm" type="video/webm">
     <source src="https://storage.googleapis.com/web-dev-assets/payments/native-payment-app.mp4" type="video/mp4">
   </video>
-  <figcaption class="w-figcaption">Checkout flow with native Google Pay app that uses Web Payments.</a>.
+  <figcaption class="w-figcaption">Checkout flow with native Google Pay app that uses Web Payments</a>.
   </figcaption>
 </figure>

-Compared to using just Android Intents, Web Payments allow better integration with the browser, security and user experience:
+Compared to using just Android Intents, Web Payments allow better integration with the browser, security, and user experience:

 * The payment app is launched as a modal, in context of the merchant website.
 * Implementation is supplemental to your existing payment app, enabling you to